Utak-West/Top-Notch-New-Jersey/content/services/kitchen-remodeling.md

 - ✅ **Design Consultation** - Free in-home assessment and planning
 - ✅ **Demolition & Prep** - Safe removal of existing fixtures and surfaces
-- ✅ **Electrical Work** - Master Electrician expertise for all wiring needs
+- ✅ **Professional Installation** - Expert craftsmanship for all components
 - ✅ **Plumbing Updates** - Sink, dishwasher, and appliance connections
 - ✅ **Cabinet Installation** - Custom, semi-custom, or refacing options
 - ✅ **Countertop Installation** - Quartz, granite, marble, and more